reaskearth/api/README.md

 The DeepCyc API has two endpoints:

+### PointEP

-1. `v1/deepcyc/pointep/`: returns TC surface windspeeds at a requested latitude, longitude point and return period (inverse of the exceedance probability).
+`v1/deepcyc/pointep/`: returns TC surface windspeeds at a requested latitude, longitude point and return period (inverse of the exceedance probability).
 The windspeeds can be returned as either a terrain-corrected 3-second gust, or an "open water" or "open terrain" corrected 1-minute averaging period.
 For example:

 ```Python
 url = 'https://api.reask.earth/v1/deepcyc/pointep'